Jaskier hadn’t expected too much to change now that Geralt knew about his true nature. And for the most part, he was right.

 Percival glanced around like he was considering how much trouble he’d be in if he punched Jaskier in the face.
 “I see you’re as charming as ever.
 Is there somewhere we could talk privately?”

 They did have a room paid for, but it was their room.
-It had Jaskier’s extra doublets on the bed and his rosin on the side table.
+It had Jaskier’s extra doublets on the bed and his lotions on the side table.
 It had Geralt’s healing potions by the washbasin and his cloak drying on the windowsill because he’d dealt with a drowner yesterday.
 It was only bought through tonight, it wasn’t permanent, but it was still theirs.
 And Geralt didn’t want this annoying peacock to set foot in it.

 “There’s a corner table,” he said, before Jaskier could reply.